Akoko South-East

 Akoko South-East is a Local Government Area in Ondo State, Nigeria.
-Its headquarters are in Isua (Akoko).
+Its headquarters are in Isua.
 Akoko South-East is one of six Local Government Areas in the Northern Senatorial District of Ondo State.

 Geography

 The landscape is a mix of savannah and lowland forest.
 Annual rainfall ranges between 8–150 cm per year with an average temperature of 28–35 C. The territory is divided into Isua Oke and Isua Ile.

+Akoko South-East features a tropical savanna climate with a long rainy season extending from April to October.
+Rainfall intensity increases mid-year, supported by humid southwesterly winds, followed by a dry season dominated by warmer and less humid conditions.

 History

 The origins of Isua can be traced back to the ancient Benin Empire.

 Demographics

 The population was 82,426 according to the 2006 census.

 Governance

 In Isua, only those who come from the royal Odovia family can be crowned as king.

 The king resides in Isua Oke.